How Your Donation Makes a Difference

-Relying mainly on kind donations from the public and fundraising, the Society does not receive any government funding or grants, to support the shelter and clinic, inspectorate work and animal rescue services, as well as other initiatives such as our foster care programme, sterilisation programme for community animals, and education and outreach efforts.
+The SPCA is not funded by the government.
+Relying mainly on kind donations from the public and fundraising to support the shelter and clinic, inspectorate work and animal rescue services, as well as other initiatives such as our foster care programme, sterilisation programme for community animals, and education and outreach efforts.

 Over 100 animals are taken in by the Society every month.
 Most of these animals are abandoned, unwanted, abused, sick/injured or lost.
 Our officers have rescued numerous animals, like Gemma, Aiden and Cookie, across Singapore (see above video).

 To carry out our animal welfare work, we require over S$4,000,000 annually.